thufschmitt/tix-papers/context/nix/general-presentation.md

   − provided it evaluates to a string).

 - The language has been existing for ten years without a type-system.
-This naturally led to the introduction of several idiomatic constructs are hard to type.
+This naturally led to the introduction of several programing patterns are hard to type.